ClamTk: Features

-ClamTk can also be run from the command-line interface, although the main reason that command line access exists is for interface with the various file managers.
+ClamTk can also be run from the command-line interface, although the main reason that command line access exists was for interface with the various file managers.

 Use

-ClamTk has been included in the repositories of many Linux distributions, including ALT Linux, Arch Linux, CentOS, Debian, Fedora, Gentoo, Linux Mint, Mandriva, openSUSE, PCLinuxOS, Red Hat Enterprise Linux, Ubuntu, as well as FreeBSD.
+ClamTk is included in the repositories of many Linux distributions, including ALT Linux, Arch Linux, CentOS, Debian, Fedora, Gentoo, Linux Mint, Mandriva, openSUSE, PCLinuxOS, Red Hat Enterprise Linux, Ubuntu, as well as FreeBSD.